eredotpkfr/subscan/README.md

 ~$ subscan scan -d example.com
 ```

 You can also choose specific modules to run or skip using the `--skips` and `--modules` arguments.
-Module names should be provided as a comma-separated list[^note]
+Module names should be provided as a comma-separated list

 ```bash
 ~$ # skip the commoncrawl and google modules during the scan